 Developer: Typhoon Studios Publisher: 505 Games

-A fairly self-explanatory title, Journey To The Savage Planet is a four player co-op adventure about a journey to a savage planet.
+A fairly self-explanatory title, Journey To The Savage Planet is an adventure about a journey to a savage planet.
 Players will have to explore a hostile alien world, catalogue the various species you’ll encounter and ultimately decide whether or not the planet is fit to host human life.

 Developer: Rebellion Publisher: Rebellion